Intersection property and interaction decomposition: Decomposability for finite posets

-\end{cor} \begin{proof} The proof is left to the reader. \end{proof} \begin{rem} If $\F$ has one pre-decomposition that is a decomposition, then any pre-decomposition is a decomposition. \end{rem} \begin{rem} Corollary.(\ref{decomposable-predecomposition-decomposition}) is in fact the easiest way to build decompositions and move decompositions around through increasing functions, as example, one can see the proof of Proposition.(\ref{decomposable-morphism}). \end{rem} We therefore need to find a condition on $\A$ for which any $\F$ that verifies (C') also verifies that for all $ a\in \A$, $\F(a)=\underset{b\in \hat{a}}{\sum} s_b$.
-A simple way to do so would be to reiterate the proof of Theorem.(\ref{central-result}) but in a more general setting.
+\begin{rem} If $\F$ has one pre-decomposition that is a decomposition, then any pre-decomposition is a decomposition. \end{rem}

+\begin{rem} Corollary \ref{decomposable-predecomposition-decomposition} is in fact the easiest way to build decompositions and move decompositions around through increasing functions, as example, one can see the proof of Proposition \ref{decomposable-morphism}. \end{rem}

+We therefore need to find a condition on $\A$ for which any $\F$ that verifies (C) also verifies that for all $ a\in \A$, $\F(a)=\sum_{b\in \hat{a}} S_b$.
+A simple way to do so would be to reiterate the proof of Theorem \ref{central-result} but in a more general setting.
 We would like to have a stronger version of the proof by induction and one can do so if $\A$ is well-founded. \\

-\begin{defn} A poset $\A$ is well-founded if any chain of $\A$ has a minimal element.
-This condition is often stated as the descending chain condition: every strictly decreasing sequences of elements of $\A$ terminates. \end{defn} \begin{rem} Any non-empty subposet of a well-founded poset has at least one minimal element. \end{rem} \begin{prop} Let $\A$ be a well-founded poset.
-To show that a property $P$ holds for any $a\in \A$ is suffices to show that,